kneasle/jigsaw/report/notes.md

   [download](https://www.math.ubc.ca/~holroyd/inpact/inpact1_2.zip)

 ## 16/12/20

 - Started writing code.
 Implemented `Perm` and `Block` as generic permutations and blocks that can be used to permute any input.

 ## Chat w/ Alexander Holroyd

 - Talked a lot about file formats for storing compositions; he mostly agreed with my thoughts
 - He demonstrated Inpact, and it was cool.

   Pros of Inpact:
   - It is completely general; it makes no assumptions about the structure of your comp.
-All comps are a DAG of nested blocks, with blocks being able to be used multiple times:
+All comps are single blocks starting from rounds, represented as a DAG of nested blocks with blocks being able to be used multiple times:
     ```haskell
     data Comp = Comp Block
     data Block = Chain [Block] | Perm
     ```

-    What we'd probably want is something more like this (where `{| ... |}` represents a bag):
+    What we'd probably want is something more like this (where `{| ... |}` represents a bag, or an set with repeats):
     ```haskell
     data Comp = {| Frag |}
-    data Frag = Frag Block
+    data Frag = Frag Block Row
     data Block = Chain [Block] | Perm
     ```